-Over the last year the GAA reviewed our Value for Money assessment framework and scoring methodology to ensure this continued to be applied consistently.
-Whilst the Value for Money assessment framework itself remains largely unchanged from the previous year, significant work has taken place reviewing and developing the data request and the approach for Firms to provide information in response to the data request, to make the process more efficient.
+Over the last year the GAA reviewed our Value for Money assessment framework and scoring methodology to ensure this continued to be suitable and can be applied consistently.
+Whilst the Value for Money assessment framework itself remains largely unchanged from the previous year, work was undertaken to improve the data request and to make the overall process more efficient.

-The GAA documents all formal meetings with OneFamily and maintains a log which captures any concerns raised by the GAA with OneFamily, whether informally or as formal escalations.
+The GAA documents all formal meetings with the Firm and maintains a log which captures any concerns raised by the GAA with the Firm, whether informally or as formal escalations.

 The key dates are: